MamuzaD/MamuzaD/README.md

 I'm a second-year student at UNLV pursuing a Bachelor of Science in Computer Science with a minor in Math.

-Most recently, I've been the project coordinator at ACM UNLV and AI UNLV while also preparing for ICPC.
+Most recently, I've been the project coordinator at ACM UNLV and AI & Data Science Club while also preparing for ICPC.
 I enjoy branching out in development with various projects to discover what I enjoy most.

 ## Languages